Midblyte/tmnetbot/README.md

     TELEGRAM_API_ID
     TELEGRAM_API_HASH

+**Required**.
 Get them from https://my.telegram.com/apps.
 Here's how you can get it:
 - Login with your phone number
 - Create a new application: write the **app title** and a **short name**.
 The **URL** is not required
 - Click on **Create application**, then the **api_id** and the **api_hash** will show up.